Captain Easy: Sunday strips

-Unfortunately, in 1937, the Newspaper Enterprise Association syndicate, which employed Crane and owned the strip, introduced a new policy requiring Sunday pages designed so the panels could be rearranged into different formats.
+However, in 1937, the Newspaper Enterprise Association syndicate, which employed Crane and owned the strip, introduced a new policy requiring Sunday pages designed so the panels could be rearranged into different formats.
 Crane then turned the Sunday pages over to his assistant Leslie Turner so he could concentrate on the daily strip.
 The Tubbs and Easy characters were owned by NEA, and in 1943, Crane abandoned his strips and exited NEA to begin Buz Sawyer, a strip he owned outright.
 Crane's last daily Wash Tubbs strip ran on May 29, 1943.

 After Roy Crane

 After Crane's departure, Turner took control of the strips, with his assistant Walt Scott drawing the Sunday page.
 Easy was in the Army by that time, and Tubbs had an increasingly unimportant role, so both daily and Sunday strips displayed the name Captain Easy in 1949 (with Wash Tubbs fading away).

-Scott drew the Sunday strip until 1952, when Turner took it over with inks by assistant Bill Crooks. began ghosting the Sunday page in 1960.
+Scott drew the Sunday strip until 1952, when Turner took it over with inks by assistant Bill Crooks.
+Mel Graff began ghosting the Sunday page in 1960.
 Turner continued to draw the daily strip until he retired in 1969, with his last credited daily strip running January 17, 1970.

 Following Turner's departure, the strips passed to his assistants, Bill Crooks (art) and Jim Lawrence (story).
 The pair produced both the daily and Sunday strips from January 19, 1970, to May 23, 1981.
 When Lawrence left in May 1981, the Sunday page ended.
 Mick Casale joined as the new writer, and he and Crooks produced the daily strip until it was discontinued on October 1, 1988.

 Before the Sunday Captain Easy, there was a short-lived Wash Tubbs Sunday third, which began with gags featuring Tubbs and later puzzles for children.
 It ran from 10 May 1931 to 9 July 1933.
 Captain Easy appeared in one strip.